joeytakeda/misc/table.md

 @targetspecifies the destination of the reference by supplying one or more URI References **Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespace**Note**One or more syntactically valid URI references, separated by whitespace.
 Because whitespace is used to separate URIs, no whitespace is permitted inside a single URI.
 If a whitespace character is required in a URI, it should be escaped with the normal mechanism, e.g. TEI%20Consortium.
 @evaluatespecifies the intended meaning when the target of a pointer is itself a pointer.
+**Status**Optional**Datatype**teidata.enumerated**Legal values are:**

-**Status**Optional**Datatype**teidata.enumerated**Legal values are:**allif the element pointed to is itself a pointer, then the target of that pointer will be taken, and so on, until an element is found which is not a pointer. oneif the element pointed to is itself a pointer, then its target (whether a pointer or not) is taken as the target of this pointer. noneno further evaluation of targets is carried out beyond that needed to find the element specified in the pointer's target. **Note**If no value is given, the application program is responsible for deciding (possibly on the basis of user input) how far to trace a chain of pointers.
+all if the element pointed to is itself a pointer, then the target of that pointer will be taken, and so on, until an element is found which is not a pointer. if the element pointed to is itself a pointer, then the target of that pointer will be taken, and so on, until an element is found which is not a pointer. one if the element pointed to is itself a pointer, then its target (whether a pointer or not) is taken as the target of this pointer. if the element pointed to is itself a pointer, then its target (whether a pointer or not) is taken as the target of this pointer. none no further evaluation of targets is carried out beyond that needed to find the element specified in the pointer's target. no further evaluation of targets is carried out beyond that needed to find the element specified in the pointer's target.

+**Note**If no value is given, the application program is responsible for deciding (possibly on the basis of user input) how far to trace a chain of pointers.